KaisenAmin/c_std/README.md

    - After editing `CMakeLists.txt`, re-run CMake in the `build` directory:

      ```bash
+     # If using Unix Makefiles
      cmake -G "Unix Makefiles" ..

+     # If using Ninja
+     cmake -G "Ninja" ..
      ```

 3. **Compile Again**:
-   - Use `make` or another build tool to compile the updated project.
+   - Use the appropriate build tool to compile the updated project:

+     ```bash
+     # If using Unix Makefiles
+     make

+     # If using Ninja
+     cmake --build .
+     ```

 This project utilizes a Python script (`compile.py`) for easy compilation of modules, making the build process straightforward and efficient.